FM 108 Remembered:

 INTRODUCTION

-On Sunday, Jan.
-19, 1997, Canadian radio lost one of its legendary figures.
+On Sunday, January 19, 1997, Canadian radio lost one of its legendary figures.
 Norman Blakely, 53, the guiding force behind FM 108 and for more than a-quarter century one of the country's top disc jockeys, died of a heart attack at his home in St. Catharines, Ont.
 While many listened to Norm on the radio over the years, and a few were lucky enough to know him personally, his life story is not as well known.
-What follows is a look at Norman's career.
+Here's a look at Norman's career.

 PROLOGUE